ajaxray/geek-life/README.md

 ## :keyboard: Keyboard shortcuts

-Shortcut key for a pane/element will be marked with underline (e,g, "<u>P</u>roject" as project pane title).
+Shortcut key for a pane/element will be marked with underline.

 Some shortcuts are global, some are contextual.
 Contextual shortcuts will be applied according to focused pane/element.